calhoward/calhoward.github.io/_posts/2022-04-28-Installing_Hello_Debian11.md

 ## Updating the system

 First, make sure your system is up to date.
+We will accomplish this by running apt update & apt upgrade.

 Download updated package information from all configured sources: